QuanXuuu/Capstone-project/README.md

-This is an App to save your favorite home-cooking recipes and restaurants.
+This is an App to save your favorite home-cooking recipes.

 Tech stack used: